metamn/react/content/blog/on-design-systems-3/index.md

 The way of binding, the binding methods are important.
 Each method defines an era in web design and development.

+### Classless

-- **Classless**, from the beginning, makes no bounds between HTML, CSS and JavaScript.
+This paradigm makes no bounds between HTML, CSS and Javascript.
 It leaves binding exclusively to the browser.

+HTML has no classes, styles attached.
+Styling comes from a separate CSS file where all HTML elements are styled by name.

+### Class-based binding

-- **Class-based binding**, a next iteration, connects parts via HTML attributes (class names).
+A next iteration, which connects the separate parts &mdash; CSS, Javascript &mdash; via HTML attributes, class names.

+### Props

-- **Props**, the latest advancement, integrates—binds natively—all parts into a single standalone component.
+The latest advancement, which integrates &mdash; binds natively &mdash; all parts into a single standalone component.
 And composes up components via props.

 ## API